mminuwaali/stage-one-task-frontend-track/README.md

 Open the website in your browser to view the content.
 The main sections include:

-- **Header**: Contains the navigation links and a brief introduction.
 - **Main Content**: Outlines my tech goals for the next 2 years.
 - **Footer**: Displays the current time in UTC, current day, Slack profile information, and useful links.